nishantdecode/nishantdecode/README.md

 <br clear="both">

 <h2 align="center">Hi 👋!
 My name is Nishant.
-I'm a senior pursuing B.Tech in Information Technology, passionate about the world of full-stack development.</h2>
+I'm a senior, passionate about the world of full-stack development.</h2>

 ###